Jim Norton (Irish actor): Early life

 Jim Norton was born on 4 January 1938 in Dublin, Ireland, and educated at Synge Street CBS.
 From an early age he wanted to be an actor, and regularly attended performances at the Abbey Theatre.
 His mother, Frances, played the violin and his father, Eugene, was a baritone singer.
 Eugene worked as a bakery manager.
 Jim had one sibling, the late acting teacher Betty Ann Norton.

 Career

-Norton has been acting for over forty years in theatre, television, and film, and frequently plays clergymen, most notably Bishop Brennan in the sitcom Father Ted, as well as roles in The Sweeney (1975), Peak Practice (1993), Sunset Heights (1997), A Love Divided (1999), Rebus: Black and Blue (2000), Mad About Mambo (2000), Boxed (2003) and Jimmy's Hall (2014).
+Norton has been acting for over fifty years in theatre, television, and film, and frequently plays clergymen, most notably Bishop Brennan in the sitcom Father Ted, as well as roles in The Sweeney (1975), Peak Practice (1993), Sunset Heights (1997), A Love Divided (1999), Rebus: Black and Blue (2000), Mad About Mambo (2000), Boxed (2003) and Jimmy's Hall (2014).

-He starred as Finian McLonergan in the critically acclaimed New York City Center's 2009 production of Finian's Rainbow, and in October 2009 reprised the role in the Broadway revival at the St. James Theatre.
+Norton starred as Finian McLonergan in the critically acclaimed New York City Center's 2009 production of Finian's Rainbow, and in October 2009 reprised the role in the Broadway revival at the St. James Theatre.
 His co-stars were Cheyenne Jackson (Woody) and Kate Baldwin (Sharon).